 It is important to note that effective HIV treatment can reduce a person's viral load to undetectable levels.
 This means that people who are taking HIV medications correctly and achieve and maintain an undetectable viral load have effectively no risk of transmitting HIV through sex.

 A person can contract HIV through using needles or syringes in which HIV is present.
-According to the CDC, HIV can live in a used needle for up to 42 days.
-This is why it is best to avoid sharing needles with anyone.

 Pregnancy and breastfeeding